mpsonntag/prespost/201911a_odml_rdf_article/outline.md

 Further its a low access point to publish metadata and link to already published datasets since its not hard to export to RDF, create a cross-platform and cross-lab database that can host even diverse metadata.

+A problemset in finding data in unfamiliar data structures is navigation.
+While JSON already provides strictness in creating a valid, parsable document, odML provides a simple, underlying structure.
+Groupings are done in sections that can be nested.
+Values and connected metadata like uncertainty as well as further links are constraint to properties that can only be contained by sections.
+Once one knows this underlying structure, searching through such a document is fairly easy once the section-property relationship is known while not sacrificing storing metadata fairly unrestricted and expand them if required.

 Ebrains/knowledge graph
 https://www.re3data.org/repository/r3d100013325
 https://nfdi-neuro.de/files/2020-02-10_Zehl_EBRAINS.pdf